 4. Educate Yourself

-- Understand Open Banking rules: Nigerian frameworks emphasize customer data ownership.
+- Understand Open Banking rules: Nigerian frameworks emphasise customer ownership of data.
 You are the ultimate gatekeeper.

 The ex-proofing analogy works perfectly here: with proper consent management, no rogue entity can exploit your financial information.